-The theory behind the use of the Confiscation Act 1997 and other regulations in relation to criminal offences is for the state to confiscate property either used in the commission of a crime or derived from the profits of a crime.
+The Confiscation Act 1997 allows the state to confiscate property either used in the commission of a crime or derived from the profits of a crime.
 The Crown must first establish the initiating offence and then that the property in question is in fact tainted property as defined by the Confiscation Act.
 (See the right of the page for more information on what is tainted property.)

 In some cases though, innocent parties get swept up in a blanket application of the law whereby their assets become targets for confiscation.
 Victims of the legislation might well be guilty of a particular offence or have no connection to it at all (being an unrelated third party), but nonetheless they often have their property unfairly targeted.

-That is why it is important to engage experienced lawyers to assist in resisting any application from the Crown in relation to confiscation of your property.
+That is why it is important to engage experienced criminal defence lawyers to assist in resisting any application from the Crown to confiscate your property.

 A Restraining Order is a prelude to a forfeiture order in cases where the Crown deems it necessary to preserve the property prior to forfeiture.
 Police can pursue a restraining order up to 48 hours prior to laying charges in relation to a Schedule 1 or Schedule 2 offence.